hzuo/pb/memorybank/2025-12-12-21-36-16-video-analysis-methodology-atlas-directed-deep-dives.md

     question="""Examine the spreadsheet shown.
 What are the exact column headers?
     What values appear in the 'Status' column?
 Be precise."""
 )

+# Read the full response - it will be short (typically 200-800 words).
+# Do not truncate.
+Gemini's answer often contains precise details you asked for.
 print(answer)

 # When done, clean up